Approximations on certain domains of $\mathbb{C}^{n}$: Examples

 {\bf Acknowledgements.} Sanjoy Chatterjee is supported by CSIR fellowship (File No-09/921(0283)/2019-EMR-I) and also would like to thank Golam Mostafa Mondal and Amar Deep Sarkar for several discussions.
-Sushil Gorai is partially supported by a Matrics Research Grant (MTR/2017/000974) of SERB, Dept. of Science and Technology, Govt. of India, for the beginning of this work and by a Core Research Grant (CRG/2022/003560) of SERB, Dept. of Science and Technology, Govt. of India, for the later part of the work.
+Sushil Gorai is partially supported by a Core Research Grant (CRG/2022/003560) of SERB, Dept. of Science and Technology, Govt. of India.